-Or download the Transloc Rider app to schedule a ride from your phone and track it in real time. www.uwyo.edu/saferide

-Be sure to notify the dispatcher if a rider requires a lift and/or wheelchair tiedowns.
-Individuals that are deaf, hard of hearing, or speech impaired may contact SafeRide at (307) 766-7433 through a relay service or by dialing 711.
+Call 307-766-RIDE or download the Transloc Rider app to schedule a ride and track it in real time.
+Notify the dispatcher if a rider requires a lift and/or wheelchair tiedowns.
+Individuals that are deaf, hard of hearing, or speech impaired can call with a relay service or by dialing 711.